dariajung/PLT_notes/week6.md

 Shift, put onto top of stack.
 Reduce, take off from top of stack.
 Oracle is very clever.
 See it how it shifts/reduces on slides.
 Later we'll be told how to build this Oracle.
+---
+October 8, 2014
+######Parsing Algorithms
+Last class we talked about shift/reduce parsing.
+What's going on with the oracle?
+It's just an automaton.
+######Handle Hunting
+Right Sentential Form: any step in a rightmost derivation
+Handle: in a sentential form, a RHS of a rule that, when rewritten, yields the previous step in a rightmost derivation.
+But how do we figure out what is and isn't a handle?
+When is there a handle on the top of the stack?
+Naive: let's write down all right-sentential forms and pattern match against them?
+This is crazy, but let's try it anyway.
+Usually you'll end up with an infinite number of things.
+See slide 122 on syntax.pdf.
+When we start expanding the tree, while it goes on infinitely, we start seeing patterns.
+A regular deterministic automaton suffices to locate a handle in a right sentential form - Donald Knuth *Look at automaton on slide 125.
+We could do a left-most derivation to get a left sentential form.
+CFG --> Push down automaton, where do we push?
+But it just so happens that this grammar can be expressed as a regular expression.
+So how do we get this automaton?
+The algorithm can be found in the Dragon Book (Compilers).
+######Building Initial State of LR(0) Automaton
+If Pacman is to the left side of a non-terminal, then Pacman "eats" the expression;  any viable prefix must be at the beginning of a string expanded from e.
+In the trees, we always start with e, t or Id.
+Pacman can chew up an e, t, or Id.
+If there's an e on your stack, then you're done (so long as there is no more input).
+If Pacman is about to "starve" or is satiated, then that is an accepting state.
+Keep doing this until we can't generate any more new states.
+See slides starting at 130 for reduction diagrams.
+Once we've built automaton, what do we do?
+We need two functions, one of which is the first function.
+######First Function
+If you can derive a string that starts with terminal t from some sequence of terminals and nonterminals a, then t belongs to first(a).
+A terminal can only start with a terminal.
+We're interested in the follow set.
+######Follow Function
+We're going to use this follow set, if we just finished this viable prefix, something is wrong if the next token is not in the follow set of that viable prefix.
+Something has gone wrong, there is a syntax error.
+Can we safely reduce a handle without breaking right most derivation?
+For each terminal, we look at what can follow it.
+If a non-terminal appears at the end of a rule, we have to look at the context in which it occurs.

+Let's look at: Id + Id Id
+Id + Id could be turned into an e.
+But e Id is a syntax error.
+There is no way to be able to get two IDs in a row.
+What could follow a t is something that could also follow an e.
+Take the automaton and put it into a table.
+`$` is a stop symbol.

+######Converting LR(0) Automaton to SLR Parsing TableIf terminal, either reduce using some rule, or shift.
+For non-terminals, tell it what state to go to.
+So probably study how to make an SLR table since Professor Edwards keeps hinting it will be on a test.
+***Always reduce the handle on the top of the stack, not something deep in the stack.